Faithful1/bitserverless/README.md

 ### 0. setup

+- Navigate to root folder `dev/services`
 - create config.js file and populate appropriately using the configsample.js file
-- run npm install in root folder to install dependencies
+- run `npm install` in root folder to install dependencies

 ### 1. run